 Note: For my home-lab, I am using the domain nordic.io.

 For the Kubernetes cluster, I am assuming that, nginx Ingress controller deployed as DaemonSet and listening on port 80 and port 443 on each worker node.

 In this post, we are going to build highly available HAProxy Load-balancer for our Kubernetes cluster on-premise.
 For this, HaProxy will be used for external Load-balancer which takes the requests from outside world sends them to Kubernetes worker nodes on which nginx ingress controller listens incoming requests on port 80 and 443.

 Sometimes, you need to rotate your logs hourly instead of daily or weekly, if you have a big virtual environment many things needs to be logged.
 Sometimes daily logs are so huge that you need hourly log-rotation.
 For this one you need to customize some of the settings in your central syslog server.
 You can find the sample steps below to create logrotate configuration that rotates the logs hourly.
-Steps: 1 - Copy /etc/cron.